BhupinderSingh9443/Redux-Analogy/README.md

 Inspiration

-Lot of code pattern here is induced from various mentors like Stpehen Grider who have guided me thorugout my learning experience.
+Lot of code pattern here is induced from various mentors like Stpehen Grider who have guided me throughout my learning experience.
 Basic fundamentals like code re-usability, Busines and presentation logic and much more are well taught throughout their online courses.